-Any device which increases the strength of an input signal, such as voltage, current, or mechanical motion, but not the way its varies.
+An amplifier is a device that increases the strength of an input signal, such as voltage, current, or mechanical motion, but not the way it varies.
 Amplifiers play a vital role in most electronic devices.
 Electronic amplifiers, usually based on transistors and electron tubes, can be thought of as a sort of variable switch in which the output from a power source is controlled (modulated) by a weak input signal.
 An important factor is the fidelity with which the waveform of the output signal reproduces that of the input over the desired bandwidth.

 Related categories• ELECTRONICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact